-Sister Kenny Spine Center is a MedX-based comprehensive rehabilitation program that incorporates the physician-directed team approach for the treatment of chronic neck and back pain.
+Courage Kenny Spine Rehabilitation is a MedX-based comprehensive rehabilitation program that incorporates the physician-directed team approach for the treatment of chronic neck and back pain.

 For more information,

-The Sister Kenny Spine Center/MedX Program is recognized as the gold standard for treating and reducing chronic neck and back pain and dysfunction through specific spinal strengthening.
+The Courage Kenny Spine Rehabilitation/MedX Program is recognized as the gold standard for treating and reducing chronic neck and back pain and dysfunction through specific spinal strengthening.
 A key component in this program is the MedX equipment, developed by Arthur Jones, founder of Nautilus exercise equipment.

-Sister Kenny Spine Center incorporates core strengthening and aerobic fitness building activities that are directly supervised by licensed physical therapists to ensure the patient's safety and progress.
+Courage Kenny Spine Rehabilitation incorporates core strengthening and aerobic fitness building activities that are directly supervised by licensed physical therapists to ensure the patient's safety and progress.